daivitran/reinforcement-learning-game/README.md

    * Distance to the nearest bullet
    * Are there any bullets coming to the bot ?
    * For the reward function: I used a very simple one.
 I rewarded the bot every time it fires a bullet hitting the player.

+## Training
+   * I let the bots play against each other in about 100 matches, and they became unbeatable.

 ## Resources
    * Reinforcement Learning: https://inst.eecs.berkeley.edu/~cs188/sp20/assets/notes/n5.pdf